cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

         --set k8sServiceHost=API_SERVER_IP \\
         --set k8sServicePort=API_SERVER_PORT

-  The following helm setup below would be equivalent to the default Cilium service handling in v1.6 or earlier in a kube-proxy environment, that is, serving ClusterIP for pods:
+  The following Helm setup below would be equivalent to the default Cilium service handling in v1.6 or earlier in a kube-proxy environment, that is, serving ClusterIP for pods: